Composite strongly interacting dark matter: ``Mesonic'' dark matter

 \subsection{Relic density constraints}

 An example providing stable ``pionic'' dark matter was recently proposed \cite{Bhattacharya:2013kma}, in which the presence of two quark flavors with isospin symmetry assures the stability of the pions.
 In that model, nonrenormalizable interactions between the pions and the standard model were invoked so that $\pi\pi$ annihilations to SM states result in the observed relic density.
-These were assumed to be mediated by exchange of the Higgs or the linear combination of $\gamma$ and $Z$ corresponding to weak hypercharge, through the interactions $\lambda_h\,|H|^2\tr(\partial_\mu\Sigma^\dagger\partial^\mu\Sigma)$ and $\lambda_v\,B^{\mu\nu}\tr(\Sigma^\dagger\Sigma\partial_\mu\Sigma\partial^\nu\Sigma^\dagger)$ respectively.
-It was shown that by fixing $\lambda_h$ or $\lambda_v$ to give the right relic density, and imposing constraints from the invisible decays $H\to\pi\pi$ and $Z\to\pi\pi\pi$, the decay constant $F_\pi$ should be greater than several times 10 GeV, which is much larger than needed for the SIDM cross section as we estimated in the previous section.
+These were assumed to be mediated by exchange of the Higgs or the linear combination of $\gamma$ and $Z$ corresponding to weak hypercharge, through the interactions $\lambda_h\,|H|^2\tr(\partial_\mu\Sigma^\dagger\partial^\mu\Sigma)$ and $\lambda_v\,B^{\mu\nu}\tr(\Sigma^\dagger\partial_\mu\Sigma\partial^\nu\Sigma^\dagger)$ respectively.\footnote{The latter operator (and those in eqs.\ (14,16)) breaks chiral symmetry; it implicitly contains a quark mass matrix insertion}\ \ It was shown that by fixing $\lambda_h$ or $\lambda_v$ to give the right relic density, and imposing constraints from the invisible decays $H\to\pi\pi$ and $Z\to\pi\pi\pi$, the decay constant $F_\pi$ should be greater than several times 10 GeV, which is much larger than needed for the SIDM cross section as we estimated in the previous section.

 One is therefore led to question: do there exist any possible forms of interactions between the dark pions and the standard model that would allow for standard thermal production through annihilation of $\pi\pi$ into known particles, while respecting stability of the $\pi$ and not conflicting with particle physics constraints?
 A few examples suffice to show that any mediator interactions between $\pi$ and standard model fermions $f$, expressed as higher dimension operators such as \be { m_\pi^2 F^2\over M^4}\, \tr(\Sigma+\Sigma^\dagger)\left[ \bar f h f,\ \bar f\slashed{\partial} f,\ \dots\right] \ee whose strength is consistent with the desired relic density of dark pions, are suppressed by a very low scale in the denominator, $M\lesssim 1$ GeV.
 (If there are additional small couplings due to approximate symmetries then $M$ must be even smaller.)
 Hence a thermal origin of pionic DM of such low masses requires new physics below the GeV scale coupling the dark sector to the standard model.
 Such models have been explored in connection with SIDM in ref.\ \cite{Tulin:2013teo,Kaplinghat:2013kqa}.
 Once such light mediators are admitted, the motivation to invoke compositeness to explain the strong self-interactions might be diminished, since light mediators are already sufficient for that purpose.
 However if the particles in the dark sector that interact with the light mediators are composite, the situation is qualitatively different from those that were previously considered.
 We outline such a model for light pionic DM in the next subsection.